-- Temperature over 100 F - Vomiting.
-If a staff member vomits twice within a twenty-four hour period, the employee needs to stay home for twenty-four hours after symptoms disappear. - Diarrhea and loose stools (abnormal bowel movements for the specific person).
-If there are two occurrences within a twenty-four hour period, the individual needs to stay home twenty-four hours after the symptoms disappear. - Extreme nasal or bronchial congestion.
-Green mucus discharging from nose or throat is a sign of infection.
-Remain home until discharge stops. - Severe coughing.
-If the individual gets red or blue in the face or makes a high pitched crouping or whooping sounds after coughing. - Eyes (red, glazed, discharging).
-Remain home until discharge stops or an unauthorized medication for twenty-four hours. - Contagious diseases.
-If the individual has the chicken pox, mumps, measles, diphtheria, scarlet fever or strep throat, report it immediately.

-- Ringworm, lice, or impetigo.
-The individual should return only when adequate treatment has controlled the spread. - Pinkeye; tears, redness of the eyelid, irritation, followed by swelling or discharge of pus with a physician's written permission to return to the center. - Infected skin patches: crusty, bright yellow, dry or gummy areas of the skin. - Urine that is unusually dark, tea colored. - Severe headaches and stiff necks. - Severe itching.
+- Contagious diseases, as diagnosed by a physician, temperature over 100 F - Vomiting twice within a twenty-four-hour period. - Diarrhea and loose stools (abnormal bowel movements for the specific person).
+If there are two occurrences within a twenty-four-hour period, the individual needs to stay home twenty-four hours after the symptoms disappear. - Extreme nasal or bronchial congestion.
+Green mucus discharging from nose or throat is a sign of infection. - Severe coughing.
+If the individual gets red or blue in the face or makes a high-pitched croup or whooping sounds after coughing. - Eyes (red, glazed, discharging).
+Remain home until discharge stops or an unauthorized medication for twenty-four hours. - Ringworm, lice, or impetigo.
+The individual should return only when adequate treatment has controlled the spread. - Pinkeye: tears, redness of the eyelid, irritation, followed by swelling or discharge of pus with a physician's written permission to return to the center.